Electricians Daytona » Blog » Can electrical safety inspections help identify hazards?

 Inspect Ground Fault Circuit Interrupters (GFCIs)

-In areas where there’s a lot of water, like the laundry room, kitchen, and bathrooms, electricians ensure the GFCIs are functioning correctly.
+In areas with a lot of water, like the laundry room, kitchen, and bathrooms, electricians ensure the GFCIs are functioning correctly.
 GFCIs help prevent electric shocks by turning off your power if they detect an imbalance in the current.

 Ensure Safety Code Compliance

-Electricians also make sure your home meets the latest safety codes.
-Checks include ensuring the correct circuit breaker sizes and ensuring your home has proper grounding.
+Electricians also ensure that your home meets the latest safety codes.
+Checks include ensuring the correct circuit breaker sizes and proper grounding.

 Points Out Outdated Materials

-If you have outdated materials, electricians will typically make a note of it and offer replacement options so you can update components to ones that are safer and more energy-efficient.
+If you have outdated materials, electricians will typically note them and offer replacement options so you can update components to safer and more energy-efficient ones.

 Provide a Detailed Report